Where to play

 If you’re a small group wanting to hire an individual court, I’d recommend checking out an RSL club or uni sports centre nearby.
 They typically have multi-purpose sports halls and an online booking function or phone number to book over the phone.
 Courts tend to be booked out by other groups so book as early as you can.

-The badminton courts at Lidcombe, Silverwater and Homebush are good in the sense that they have better non-slip matting and lighting than multi-purpose halls.
-With the exception of Olympic Park, they’re located in light industrial areas that aren’t easily accessible by public transport.
+Purpose-built badminton courts are good in the sense that they have better non-slip matting and lighting.
+Multi-purpose halls can have draught issues and noise from nearby soccer or basketball players.
+With the exception of Olympic Park, the purpose built courts are located in light industrial areas that aren’t easily accessible by public transport.
 Parking is good.

 When to play

-Most courts close by 11pm – sadly this isn’t Asia.
+Most courts close by 11pm.
 When the lights start to turn off, the people running the centre take the nets come down and begin sweeping away feathers and debris, it’s time to pack up.
 They want to go home too.

 If you have any questions, please don’t hesitate to contact me and I’ll endeavour to help!